juanbkm/donor2019/content/stories/vietnam-communes-get-on-the-grid.md

 The MHPs provide electricity to local communes.
 Surplus renewable energy will be sold to the national grid.
 Revenues from electricity sales of these plants use for further expansion of the national grid to communities.
 The MHPs also help reduce grid loss as they are located close to poor and remote parts of the country.

 In addition, the project had a strong gender and ethnic minority components.
-The project integrated gender mainstreaming activities in the project’s ethnic minority development plan (EMDP), which were, among others, increase gender mainstreaming capacity of the power companies, increase participation of women in campaigns on raising awareness of safe electricity use, ensuring free electricity connections for poor, women-headed households, and increasing women’s representation in planning, implementing, and monitoring project activities.
+The project integrated gender mainstreaming activities in the project’s ethnic minority development plan, which were, among others, increase gender mainstreaming capacity of the power companies, increase participation of women in campaigns on raising awareness of safe electricity use, ensuring free electricity connections for poor, women-headed households, and increasing women’s representation in planning, implementing, and monitoring project activities.

 ### Results